 A myriad of clubs, organizations, and leadership and service opportunities exist on campus to do just that.

 “The reason I feel the need to get involved is because this community has helped me grow so much that I want to give back as much as possible too.
 Being at a small liberal arts college, I have been presented with a multitude of different opportunities in a variety of fields.
 I just want to take full advantage of it on a day-to-day basis.”

 Gettysburg College is committed to engaging students in a manner that inspires them to enact purposeful change.
 A diverse, inclusive campus community is essential in that pursuit.

-Thus, mentorship opportunities and resources are made readily available to all students through various departments on campus, such as the Office of LGBTQA Advocacy & Education, the Office of Religious & Spiritual Life, the Women’s Center, and more.
+Thus, mentorship opportunities and resources are made readily available to all students through various departments on campus, such as the Gender and Sexuality Resource Center, the Office of Religious & Spiritual Life, and more.

 Jumping into the college experience could seem like a daunting task, but not for mathematical economics major Chris Jack ’21, who plays for the Bullets basketball team.
 A Luxembourg native, he quickly found a home at Gettysburg and pursued a range of interests across the campus.

 The moment you arrive on campus is your first step in laying a foundation for your future.
 With the assistance of the Center for Career Engagement, you will place one brick at a time by cultivating connections and capitalizing on your education.

 From your first year to your senior year, you will gain insight into various career paths that interest you through unique experiential learning opportunities offered by partnered employees.
 Options include internships, externships, job shadowing, immersion trips, and networking events.

 You will leave each experience with a greater understanding of yourself and your goals, as well as the start of a strong professional network with which you can engage to develop your own career.